etal/cnvkit/doc/cnvlib.rst

     :undoc-members:
     :show-inheritance:

-The one function exposed at the top level, read, loads a file in CNVkit's native format and returns a CopyNumArray instance.
-For your own scripting, you can usually accomplish what you need using the CopyNumArray and GenomicArray methods available on this returned object.
+The one function exposed at the top level, `read`, loads a file in CNVkit's BED-like tabular format and returns a CopyNumArray instance.
+For your own scripting, you can usually accomplish what you need using just the CopyNumArray and GenomicArray methods available on this returned object (see :ref:`api_classes`).

+To load other file formats, see :ref:`api_tabio`.
+To run functions equivalent to CNVkit commands within Python, see :ref:`api_commands`.

+.. _api_classes:

 Core classes
 ------------